White Paper - Renting Tribal Immunity to Evade IPR Review of Pharmaceutical Patents

 Bipartisan legislation in the House and Senate, called the CREATES Act (S. 974/H.R.
 2212) and the FAST Generics Act (H.R.
 2051), prohibits companies from using restricted access programs as a way to avoid generic competition.

 Letters and Statements Supporting Congressional Action

-Interested parties - from patient groups to consumer groups to generic drug makers - are all urging Congress to pass legislation to stop the anti-competitive practices of some brand companies.
+Interested parties - generic drug manufactures and a diversity of industry stakeholders and allies - are all urging Congress to pass legislation to stop the anti-competitive practices of some brand companies.
 View their letters and statements of support below:

 Momenta Pharmaceuticals, Inc. (July 10, 2017)